Productivity: It's in Your HeadJun 27, 2019

 Imagine for a moment that you want to learn how to swim.

 Every time you go to a party or the beach, you admire those that go swimming and you yearn to swim too.

 One day, you make the decision: you are going to learn how to swim.

-So, you begin to your quest of learning.
+So, you begin your quest for learning.

-You watch YouTube videos, read books, talk to people who know how to swim, buy a swim suit and one day, you go to the pool.
+You watch YouTube videos, read books, talk to people who know how to swim, buy a swimsuit, and one day, you go to the pool.

 You set your body down on a lounge chair and you admire those that are in the pool swimming.